Spark City Market – Heart of the Community

-Spark Heart of the Community is a placemaking effort for public spaces in downtown Indianapolis, supported by Southwest Airlines and Project for Public Spaces in partnership with Indianapolis City Market and the City of Indianapolis.
+Spark City Market and Heart of the Community is an ongoing creative placemaking and social- engagement project for the historic City Market in downtown Indianapolis.
+The project is supported by Southwest Airlines and Project for Public Spaces in partnership with Indianapolis City Market and the City of Indianapolis.

-In 2016, Spark Placemaking partnered with City Market to plan and test ways to revitalize the market’s East Plaza into an active public space.
+Starting in 2016, the Spark Placemaking of Big Car Collaborative partnered with City Market to plan and test ways to revitalize the market’s East Plaza into an active public space and also continued some placemaking work on Monument Circle that began in 2015 by returning parklets and adding small-scale programming.
 In 2017, we implemented the insights and strategies we learned from 2016 as a long-term plan.
-We also continued our placemaking work on Monument Circle that began in 2015 by returning parklets and adding small-scale programming.
+And, in 2018, our partnership received continued support from Southwest Airlines to further expand this work in partnership with the City Market team.

 Spark Heart of the Community/City Sparket (2017)